 To preserve our historic masonry buildings for future generations, it’s imperative that we understand historic masonry behavior, the negative impacts of 20th-century masonry practices, and how new practices are helping to preserve these buildings for the next 100 years.

-Historic Masonry Behavior
+A Look at Historic Masonry Behavior

 A masonry building, by definition, is one that features an exterior façade consisting of stone or brick units bound together by a cementitious mortar.
 The relatively inert stone and brick provide strength to support adjacent floor loads as well as the building wall itself, including windows and door frames, arches, decorative detailing, etc. The mortar’s job is to tie these pieces together and seal the wall against the elements.
 This practice of combining stone or brick with mortar creates a tough exterior shell that can stand up to aggressive water, ice, chemical, and mechanical deterioration.